void-linux/void-docs/src/config/users-and-groups.md

 ## sudo

-> Note: [sudo(8)](https://man.voidlinux.org/sudo.8) is installed by default but
-> may not be configured.
-It is only necessary to configure sudo if you wish to
+[sudo(8)](https://man.voidlinux.org/sudo.8) is installed by default, but might not be configured appropriately for your needs.
+It is only necessary to configure sudo if you wish to use it.
-> use it.

 Use [visudo(8)](https://man.voidlinux.org/visudo.8) as root to edit the [sudoers(5)](https://man.voidlinux.org/sudoers.5) file.